Maria Purdy Peck: Career

 Peck was a devoted member of the Daughters of the American Revolution (DAR).
 She was regent of Hannah Caldwell chapter for fifteen years.
 For two years, she was State regent of the Iowa DAR, and was honored at the State and Continental Congresses.
 She attended a number of the gatherings of the DAR held in Washington, D.C. and other cities.
 She was a member of the national Mayflower Society.
 She was also a member of the Daughters of 1812 and of Founders and Patriots.

 Peck wrote a series of articles for the national magazine of the American Historical Society on the subject, "Davenport and Its Environs".
 Other articles appeared in the Annals of Iowa on Fort Armstrong and Chief Black Hawk.
 She traveled in Europe and quite extensively in the U.S. Her travel writing on Italy appeared in the Weekly Outlook.

-She was a pleasant speaker and was often heard in conventions and conferences and on other public occasions.
+She was a public speaker and was often heard in conventions and conferences and on other public occasions.

 She was one of the few American women who had the distinction of having her portrait and name appear in The Roll of Honor for Women (London), an annual biographical record of women of the world who had worked for the public good.

 Personal life

-Dr. Peck was involved in the establishment of the Medical Department of the Iowa State University.
-He was the chief founder of Mercy Hospital in Davenport.
-He died December 12, 1891.
-One daughter was born to the couple, Mrs. Jessie Allen Vollmer.
+Peck had one daughter, Jessie Allen.
+Her husband died on December 12, 1891.

 Maria Purdy Peck died at her home in Davenport, Iowa, January 2, 1914, after an illness of about three months.
 Interment was at Oakdale Cemetery.